Location of Injury

 This project will reclaim an eroded section of riverbank in Great Barrington.

 - Enhanced Public Access to the Housatonic River - $415,000 (ESS Group, Inc. and Housatonic Valley Association).
-This project will screen potential access sites and select five places as new access locations, followed by development of conceptual designs, permitting, and construction.

 - Housatonic Environmental Literacy Program (HELP) for the River - $631,410 (Mass Audubon and the Housatonic Valley Association).

 This project aims to restore the relationship of the public to the Housatonic River and its watershed through education, active involvement, and river education experiences for students.